 Glitch artists not only welcome sounds from the background, but also technical 'failures' and artifacts which become compositional elements.
 There is undoubtedly something interesting and human about failure and imperfection.
 My feeling is that most people are more prone to connect with failure rather than success and perfection.
 We can connect with an artist we do not personally know by hearing the music or receiving the message.
 And we can connect with others in the audience because they also respond to the presented work.

 ”It is failure that guides evolution; perfection offers no incentive for improvement.” — Colson Whitehead (1999)

 ”I would only observe that in most high-profile gigs, failure tends to be far more interesting to the audience than success.” — David Zicarelli (1999)

-Failure is a crucial and inevitable part of life and I believe art needs a generous portion of life in order to be truly compelling, so why not include and expose failure.
+Failure is a crucial and inevitable part of life and I believe art needs a high degree of life in order to be compelling, so why not include and expose failure.
 For the piece I am working on, I am digging deep into my recordings and focus mainly on non-intended rhythmical content.
-From these more or less processed sounds, I am building a hypnotic soundscape which will hopefully feel organic and electronic at the same time.
+From these sounds, I am constructing some hypnotic motifs which will hopefully feel organic and electronic at the same time.